 The procedures shall address sexual misconduct, including sexual assault, domestic violence, dating violence, and stalking as those terms are described herein and in federal and state law, and the procedures shall meet the criteria contained in Education Code Sections 67385, 67385.7, and 67386, and 34 Code of Federal Regulations Section 668.46.

-The procedures shall be reviewed on a regular basis to ensure that they appropriately address the goals of the District regarding sexual misconduct issues.
+The procedures shall be reviewed regularly to ensure that they appropriately address the goals of the District regarding sexual misconduct issues.

 References: